Homelands Primary School

 At Homelands, we believe that the first approach to meeting a child’s special educational need or disability is through ‘quality first teaching.’
 We consider ourselves to be an inclusive environment where every child is supported to access the curriculum.

-For children who find this more difficult, we can make provision for every kind of frequently occurring special educational need without a Statement of Special Educational Needs / Education, Health and Care plan, for instance dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, learning difficulties and social, emotional and mental health needs.
+For children who find this more difficult, we can make provision for every kind of frequently occurring special educational need with or without an Education, Health and Care plan (EHCP), for instance Dyslexia, Dyspraxia, Speech and Language needs, Autism, Learning Difficulties and Social, Emotional and Mental Health needs.

 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can also be met.

-We have dedicated Special Educational Needs and Disabilities Coordinator (SENDCo), Pastoral Worker and Family Support roles.
+We have allocated Special Educational Needs and Disabilities Coordinator (SENDCo), Pastoral and Parental Engagement roles.

 Members of the teaching and support staff have the training and/ or qualifications in the following areas: